 All moving mechanical linkages, sliders, etc. must be greased as needed with a high quality marine grease.
 Refer to the steering manual for specific recommendations and additional maintenance requirements.

 Any slow or sudden change in the "feel" of your steering system indicates an immediate need for a thorough inspection.
-All repairs and replacements to steering systems should be made only by an authorized dealer.
+All repairs and replacements to steering systems should be made only by a qualified marine technician.

 TILT STEERING